 But as I stared at the specimen illuminated by the torch beam I was incredulous.
 The little amphibian was sitting right next to a whole batch of developing eggs!
 Incredibly, the eggs were almost fully transparent allowing me to clearly see the wriggling bodies of the tadpoles developing inside them!

 An amphibian laying its eggs outside water is unusual since their eggs are extremely vulnerable to drying.
 Most amphibians, therefore, lay their eggs in waterbodies.
 Unfortunately, the same waterbodies will often harbour predators, parasites and pathogens that would gladly feast on these nutritious eggs.
 But the wrinkled frog’s strategy of laying its eggs on leaves situated just outside the water allows it to get the best of both worlds.
 In doing so, it reduces the chances of its developing eggs being destroyed by other creatures while ensuring that they are still close enough to water to remain moist and healthy all the while.
+Only the best online friv games are presented on this mega portal.

 When the babies hatch, they fall straight into the waterbody beneath them where they will find food to eat, grow and metamorphose from tadpoles into adult frogs.